grafana/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 <!-- ## Create isolated or collaborative teams

 Grafana Teams can either be `isolated` or `collaborative`.
 Isolated teams can only see their own resources.
-They cannot see other team’s dashboards, data, alerts, etc. Collaborative teams have access to other team’s resources.
+They cannot see other team’s dashboards, data, or alerts.
+Collaborative teams have access to other team’s resources.
 Grafana Cloud users must contact Support.

 To create an isolated team add the following to the Grafana configuration file: